phoenixframework/phoenix/guides/telemetry.md

 use this reporter to experiment with the metrics discussed in this guide.

-Add the following to this list of children in your Telemetry supervision tree (usually in `lib/my_app_web/telemetry.ex`):
+Uncomment or add the following to this list of children in your Telemetry supervision tree (usually in `lib/my_app_web/telemetry.ex`):

 ```elixir
 {Telemetry.Metrics.ConsoleReporter, metrics: metrics()}